Austrian Scythe Guide • • • Product List • • • Price List • • • How To Order • • • Order Form

 SABI: THE SCYTHE ASSOCIATION OF BRITAIN AND IRELAND (SABI)

-An association for promoting the use of the scythe was inaugurated early in 2011, and is now fully established with its own website here http://scytheassociation.org/There are regional co-ordinators for most parts of the British Isles listed at http://scytheassociation.org/contact-us/ .
-SABI produces an email newsletter, The Windrow, which is sent out to everyone on the email list described in the next paragraph.
+An association for promoting the use of the scythe was inaugurated early in 2011, and is now fully established with its own website here http://scytheassociation.org/ SABI produces an email newsletter, The Windrow, which is sent out to every member.

 MY CONTACT DETAILS